-The surge of generative artificial intelligence platforms and technologies, like deepfakes, has aggravated the menace of revenge porn and cyberbullying, making it easier for individuals with malicious intent to create and distribute manipulated content without the consent of the victims.
+If an AI-generated image falsely implies misconductor damages a person's reputation, it may be considered defamatory.
+Further, the surge of generative artificial intelligence platforms and technologies, like deepfakes, has aggravated the menace of revenge porn and cyberbullying, making it easier for individuals with malicious intent to create and distribute manipulated content without the consent of the victims.
 Most Canadian provinces, with the notable exception of Ontario, have enacted specific legislation to tackle this menace.
-British Columbia is the latest province to enact the Intimate Images Protection Act, which came into force in January 2024 and applies retroactively to March 6, 2023.
-The Act creates new civil rights and remedies, including an expedited process for a person whose intimate images have been distributed without consent or who has received threats of such distribution, to swiftly seek orders to stop and prevent the spread of these images.6
+British Columbia is the latest province to enact the Intimate Images Protection Act, which came into force in January 2024.
+It applies retroactively to March 6, 2023.
+The Act created new civil rights and remedies, including an expedited process for a person whose intimate images have been distributed without consent or who has received threats of such distribution, to swiftly seek orders to stop and prevent the spread of these images.